Supporting a programme to save food waste and reduce food poverty in Greece

 MBA students volunteering at Boroume in Athens

-Extraordinary, life changing, transformative, unforgettable … just some of the superlatives used by our MBA students on returning from their week’s International Consultancy Challenge to Athens.
+Extraordinary, life changing, transformative, unforgettable … just some of the superlatives used by our MBA students on returning from their week’s International Consultancy Challenge in Athens.
 In partnership with Alba Graduate Business School, the students were given the opportunity to collaborate with Boroume, an incredible NGO whose mission is to reduce food waste and food insecurity in Greece.

 Since 2012, this not-for-profit organisation (whose name means ‘we can’) has saved and offered more than 80 million portions of food with a value of €120 million (€1.5 per portion).
 Working with over 650 charities across Greece, this currently equates to a staggering 35,000 portions of food per day.
 They approach the issue of food waste and the fight against food insecurity holistically through a number of programmes, one of which is Boroume at the Farmers’ Market.
 This involves volunteers visiting the various farmers’ markets each week, collecting the donated produce and then handing it over to a local charity, with all activity coordinated by Boroume.